ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 using the same projection.

 There're many gradients in the mockup image above.
-Later I decided to get rid of all thegradients and curvy lines and stick with "pseudo lowpoly" style.
+Later I decided to get rid of all the gradients and curvy lines and stick with "pseudo lowpoly" style.

 Floating Eye and Insecto-snake from the mockup haven't made it to the master yet.